Sierra Chart Futures Order Routing Service With Data

-- For market data, the high quality and reliable Sierra Chart Exchange Data Feed is used.
+- For market data, the high quality and reliable Denali Exchange Data Feed is used.
 In the case of authorization for the CME exchanges at the nonprofessional fees which require a funded trading account, when your trading account is linked to your Sierra Chart account this will mean that the CME data is always authorized and can be used independently of this order routing service and also used with the Simulated Futures Trading service.
 There is no need to connect once a month to your trading account.

 - Order routing is through a server managed by Sierra Chart with a FIX connection to Trading Technologies.
 Overall latency is well below 1 millisecond to the TT server when using the Sierra Chart server in the CME Aurora data center (Server 2).

 - Order routing through TT FIX servers to the exchange is below 150 µs (microseconds).

 - Support for multiple simultaneous connections to the trading server.
 There is no limit on the number of trading connections.
 Because each connection, however is going to be using one of the Sierra Chart Data Feeds there may be a separate real-time connection fee for additional data connections.
 For real-time data connection information, refer to Real-Time Exchange Data Feeds Available from Sierra Chart and select the appropriate data feed.
 If, however, you are using Sierra Chart from the same computer you can use the New Instance feature and use a single connection in multiple instances of Sierra Chart on the same computer.